julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ## For Cuts and Scrapes

 ### Yarrow (Achillea millefolium)
-Yarrow is legendary for stopping bleeding — soldiers carried it into battle.
+Called ‘soldier’s herb,’ it stopped bleeding in European battlefields and was also used in North American folk medicine for wounds.
 Powder the dried leaves or apply fresh bruised ones directly to the wound.
 It also wards off infection and is gentle on skin.

 ### Plantain (Plantago major/lanceolata)
 That “weed” underfoot?
 Plantain pulls out dirt, venom, and infection.
 Chew it into a poultice or mash with a bit of water and press onto wounds.